zelaco/genome_analysis_tools/README.md

 # Genome Analysis Tools

-This repository contains a collection of bioinformatics tools for genome analysis.
-I will keep adding more scripts based on the workflows I used to analyse genomes during my PhD.
+This repository contains a collection of bioinformatics tools and scripts for genome analysis after assembly/annotation.
+The goal is to provide a combination of workflows and analysis that were useful to me in the past, as well as some things I want to improve at.

 ## Tools